 BPCL seeks approval for Mozambique project RPTs worth USD 3.21 billion

-Bharat Petroleum Corporation Limited has launched a postal ballot process to seek shareholder approval for Material Related Party Transactions worth over USD 3.2 billion related to its Area-1 Offshore Mozambique Project.
-The resolutions include the transfer of assets to a new AssetCo structure valued at USD 1,290.50 million and an amendment to a Debt Service Undertaking covering USD 1,920 million.
-E-voting commences on June 6, 2026, and concludes on July 5, 2026.
+Bharat Petroleum Corporation Limited has launched a postal ballot to seek shareholder approval for Material Related Party Transactions (RPTs) worth over USD 3.21 billion related to its Area-1 Offshore Mozambique Project.
+The resolutions include restructuring the project into an AssetCo structure and extending a Debt Service Undertaking guarantee until 2033.
+Remote e-voting begins on June 6, 2026, and ends on July 5, 2026, with the record date set for June 3, 2026.

 *this image is generated using AI for illustrative purposes only.